ShatrovOA/dtFFT/docs/f_api.rst

     .. note:: This field is only present in the API when ``dtFFT`` was compiled with CUDA Support.

+  :f logical enable_kernel_optimization:
+    Should dtFFT try to optimize NVRTC transpose kernel launch parameters or not when ``effort`` is ``DTFFT_PATIENT``.

+    Default is ``.true.``

+    When enabled, during plan creation dtFFT will try to find optimal block of threads for NVRTC transpose kernel.
+    It does so by running multiple iterations of transpose with different blocks of threads and measuring time taken.
+    This optimization is done only once during plan creation.

+    .. note:: This field is only present in the API when ``dtFFT`` was compiled with CUDA Support.

+  :f integer(int32) n_configs_to_test:
+    Number of different blocks of threads to test when ``enable_kernel_optimization`` is ``.true.``

+    Default is 5

+    .. note:: This field is only present in the API when ``dtFFT`` was compiled with CUDA Support.

+  :f logical force_kernel_optimization:
+    Whether to force kernel optimization when `effort` is not `DTFFT_PATIENT`.

+    Default is ``.false.``

+    Enabling this option will make plan creation process longer, but may result in better performance for a long run.
+    Since kernel optimization is performed without data transfers, the overall autotuning time increase should not be significant.

+    .. note:: This field is only present in the API when ``dtFFT`` was compiled with CUDA Support.

 Related Type functions
 _______________________